EU Law

 EU law

 The European Union is based on the rule of law.
-This means that every action taken by the EU is founded on treaties that have been approved democratically by its members.
-EU laws help to achieve the objectives of the EU treaties and put EU policies into practice.
-There are two main types of EU law – primary and secondary.
+This means that every action taken by the EU is founded on treaties that have been approved voluntarily and democratically by all EU member countries.
+For example, if a policy area is not cited in a treaty, the Commission cannot propose a law in that area.

 About this Library Guide